 Many design tools solve this problem for users by offering blanket EULAs.
 For example, Adobe Premiere comes with a variety of built in fonts.
 The Adobe Creative Cloud has even more.
 Adobe says that all of its fonts are cleared for personal and commercial use.
 So you can use any font from the Adobe Fonts library for logos, videos, and even products you plan to sell.

-That covers one of the most popular video editing tools in use today.
-But what about the others?
+That covers one of the most popular editors in use today.
+But what about other video editing tools?
 The general consensus on Apple Support forums is that fonts in Final Cut Pro can be used commercially, but Apple has made no specific announcement confirming that.

 More entry-level software, like Canva, also offers you a broad commercial license to use their fonts in your designs.
 There are 50 free fonts for the free version and an additional library of fonts in the pro version.
 Both types can be used commercially as long as they are part of a larger design.